· 18 March 2017 ·

 [Uncovering the origin of the Oxford glove meme, with some pentameter at the end]

 I never thought to obtain Letters Patent from the Queen for a monopoly on Oxford Gloves®, nor for the licensing of The Earl of Oxford’s Perfume™.
-That’s some serious branding I missed.
-Think of the fees.
+Nobility’s disdain for trade and all, but I missed out on some serious branding.
+Think of the licencing fees.
 The income side of financial management was never my forte.

-I was curious to see how my glove story morphed, over forty-four decades, from what really happened in 1576 (which I related in Part 1), into what people find today, when they read it as a bit of fluff in a biography of Elizabeth, or in tales of life at her court, or in books about Elizabethan fashion.
+I was curious to see how my glove story morphed over forty-four decades, from what really happened in 1576 as I related in Part 1, into what people find today when they read it in a biography of Elizabeth, or in tales of life at her court, or in books about Elizabethan fashion.
 I wanted to trace it back from the present, to uncover the beginning of the Oxford glove meme.

 This isn’t meant to be an exhaustive survey, though it may be exhausting.
 There are breaks.
 Sources are listed at the end, after the pentameter.

 ● Most recent first.
 The Ephemeral History of Perfume: Scent and Sense in Early Modern England, by Holly Dugan, published in 2011.